More About Inspirit Way Alchemy

 About Amadis – Your teacher

-I have studied various styles of Qigong since 1988 and have taught for 25-plus years.
+I have studied Qigong since 1988 and have taught for 30 years.

 Curriculum Vita

-• 2000 Daoist Qigong – Daoist spiritual workshops – Master Ni
+2000 Daoist Qigong – Daoist spirituality workshops – Master Ni

-• 1984 – ongoing Nei Jing Seminars (Chinese Medical and Daoist classics) Elizabeth Rochat
+1984 – ongoing Nei Jing Seminars (Chinese Medical and Daoist classics).

 Professional History

-My professional history of using Qigong with people, one-to-one, in workshops or courses has been:
+My history of teaching Qigong one-to-one, in workshops or courses:

 Frequently Asked Questions